A strong foundation in reading and writing underpins our children’s future success.

 We develop children’s speaking, reading and writing through two main techniques:

-The ‘Talk for Writing’ approach developed by Pie Corbett and the ‘Power of Reading’ approach developed by the Centre for Literature in Primary Education (CLPE).
+The ‘Talk for Writing’ approach developed by Pie Corbett, and teaching reading through the use of high-quality literature.

 Talk for Writing centres on the belief that if children cannot say something, then they will not be able to write it.
 It enables children to imitate the language they need for a particular topic orally before reading it, analysing it, and then writing it down.